 The publishes claim that:

-Flute Secrets tells you everything you need to know about being a Flautist.
-This innovative volume presents indispensable guidance for all flute players, from choosing the right instrument and tips on how to practise, to establishing a professional career and becoming a Flute teacher.
-In Flute Secrets renowned educator and master musician Trevor Wye shares a lifetimes knowledge and experience, enriched with music examples, illustrations and diagrams.
+Flute Secrets tells you everything you need to know about being a flautist.
+This innovative volume presents indispensable guidance for all flute players, from choosing the right instrument and tips on how to practise, to establishing a professional career and becoming a flute teacher.
+In Flute Secrets renowned educator and master musician Trevor Wye shares a lifetime of knowledge and experience, enriched with music examples, illustrations and diagrams.
 With over 200 pages of advice, this book makes the perfect gift for students, teachers or professionals.
-Flute Secrets covers: The Instrument Educational Assistance Professional Strategies Teaching Strategies Aural Skills, Flute Tuning and repairs.
+Flute Secrets covers: The Instrument, Educational Assistance, Professional Strategies, Teaching Strategies, Aural Skills, Flute Tuning and repairs.

 Wye outlines the parameters of his work in his preface: